younhash/DMB/README.md

 #### MVP EXAMPLE

+- Render random joke from joke API
-- API calls
+- Render random quote from quote API
-- The Next button for the next random api calls
+- The Next button gets a new joke or quote.
+- Use React Router to route to joke/quote components
+- Responsive design, two views, mobile & desktop

 #### PostMVP EXAMPLE